 While attending the Director’s Theatre Festival, ‘SQUARE/CIRCLE’ was featured on local TV station, Shaw TV Chilliwack.
 As well, this being the third year UBC’s Okanagan campus has sent a submission to British Columbia’s largest inter-university play festival, the students and UBC were given a special mention in the festival’s opening ceremonies for bringing new and interesting creative pieces each year.

-Also, see more from Emily MacMillen at www.EmilyMacMillen.com.
+Also, see more from Em MacMillen at on their website.

 Praise for SQUARE | CIRCLE: